krkn-chaos/krkn/CONTRIBUTING.md

 Please start by discussing potential solutions and your proposed approach for the issue you plan to work on.
 We encourage you to gather feedback from maintainers and contributors and to have the issue assigned to you before opening a pull request with a solution.

+## Pull Request Requirements (new)

+To ensure that your PR is accepted and reviewed, it must meet the following criteria.
+1. your PR must be linked to an APPROVED and existing github issue.
+You can do this by adding `Fixes #<issue-number>` in the description (the issue MUST be linked in the description)
+2. The person who opens the PR must be the person assigned to the linked issue.
+Note: PRs without a linked issue, or PRs opened by a contributor who is not assigned to the linked issue, will receive an automated warning comment and will not be routed to maintainers for review.

+### Steps to contribute (new)

+1. Open an issue or comment on an existing issue expressing your interest in working on it, and wait for a maintainer to approve (shown by the triage/accepted label) and assign you to the issue
+2. If you have been assigned to the issue, work on your changes, open a PR, and link the issue by adding "Fixes #<issue-number>" in the description
+3. Wait for maintainers to review it, and please be patient as there are many issues/PRs that need to be approved/reviewed!!

 ## Proposing Roadmap Items

 If you have an idea that is larger in scope than a single bug fix or configuration option — a new capability, a new integration, or a significant architectural change — consider proposing it as a roadmap item.
 See the [Roadmap contribution process](ROADMAP.md#proposing-a-roadmap-item) for the full steps, including how to open a proposal issue, the community discussion period, and how the Maintainer Council votes on inclusion.